MichielDerhaeg/build-linux/README.md

 in our case, we don't really want to deal with kernel modules so we'll just do
 this: ``sed "s/=m/=y/" -i .config``.
 And we're done, so we can simply do ``make`` to build our kernel.
 Don't forget to add ``-jN`` with `N` the number of cores because this might take a while.
+When it's done, it should tell you where your finished kernel is placed.
+This is usually ``arch/x86/boot/bzImage`` in the linux source directory for Intel computers.

 Other useful/interesting ways to configure the kernel are: